zseta/scylladb-docs-homepage/manual/master/reference/configuration-parameters.md

 > : * org.apache.cassandra.auth.AllowAllAuthenticator: Disables authentication; no checks are performed.
 >   * org.apache.cassandra.auth.PasswordAuthenticator: Authenticates users with user names and hashed passwords stored in the system_auth.credentials table.
 If you use the default, 1, and the node with the lone replica goes down, you will not be able to log into the cluster because the system_auth keyspace was not replicated.
 >   * com.scylladb.auth.CertificateAuthenticator: Authenticates users based on TLS certificate authentication subject.
 Roles and permissions still need to be defined as normal.
 Super user can be set using the ‘auth_superuser_name’ configuration value.
 Query to extract role name from subject string is set using ‘auth_certificate_role_queries’.
+>   * com.scylladb.auth.CertificateOrPasswordAuthenticator: Accepts either a TLS client certificate (role name derived via ‘auth_certificate_role_queries’, no SASL exchange) or a username/password pair (SASL).
+Designed for use with a truststore and require_client_auth=optional (REQUEST mode), enabling a single CQL port to serve both certificate-bearing and password-authenticated clients.
 >   * com.scylladb.auth.TransitionalAuthenticator: Wraps around the PasswordAuthenticator, logging them in if username/password pair provided is correct and treating them as anonymous users otherwise.
 >   * com.scylladb.auth.SaslauthdAuthenticator : Use saslauthd for authentication.
 >   <br/>